Concept: APIs Outside Dataiku¶

-When using the APIs inside Dataiku DSS, you do not need to provide any authentication details (since you are already logged in to DSS).
-Outside DSS however, you have to set up the connection with your DSS account.
+When using the APIs inside Dataiku, you do not need to provide any authentication details (since you are already logged in to DSS).
+Outside Dataiku however, you have to set up the connection with your DSS account.

-As covered in the documentation, you have various options for setting up the connection with your DSS account: by using code, environment variables, or a configuration file.
+As covered in the documentation, you have various options for setting up the connection with your Dataiku account: by using code, environment variables, or a configuration file.

 For all of these options:

 You will need your DSS_HOST and DSS_PORT.
 These can be found in your DSS URL.
 For instance, if your home URL is